marisacasillas/lm-task-2023/README.md

 ### background

 We are currently embarking on two projects that will involve large quantities of audio/video transcription (e.g., [this one](https://neubauercollegium.uchicago.edu/research/roots-of-linguistic-identity) and [this one](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2238609&HistoricalAwards=false)).
 We have a long training process with very specific conventions for things like what to transcribe and what to ignore, how to use contractions like "wanna", how to indicate things like laughter and crying, and so on.
-But that's WAY too much for your current ask.
+But that's WAY too much for your current task.
 Right now I would only like to get a preliminary impression of how you would use ELAN to generate a simple transcript.

 While we have existing workflows for setting up transcription documents and completing transcription, an important part of the lab manager's job is experimenting with and then documenting best ways to adapt those workflows for new projects.
 For example, you might take the instructions and training materials from the [ACLEW project](https://osf.io/b2jep/wiki/home/) and create a minimal version for a student to use on a specific pilot dataset they will work on.
 So imagine this as a moment when you're experimenting with a best way to do transcription for a new project.